 You need to check between positive testing; checking if the app works the way it is supposed to.
+Tools like Testrigor can make this process easy for all businesses.
 Additionally, you'll want to conduct negative testing; checking if the app can work well even through unexpected conditions.

 After evaluating the positive and negative testing, you need to come up with a list of the things that you want to achieve with automatic testing.
 As you go deeper into the goals, you might realize that it gets more difficult to automate the process.

 Luckily for testers, things have been made easier by automation testing on TestProject.
 This is because TestProject provides a free end-to-end test automation platform.
 Business owners can create unit tests, test the user experience, and the general functionality of their business apps.